Opentrons/opentrons/api/docs/v2/new_modules.rst

 Hardware Modules
 ################

 Hardware modules are powered and unpowered deck-mounted peripherals.
-The Flex and OT-2 know about and control powered modules when they're attached via a USB connection.
-The robots do not know about unpowered modules until you use one in a protocol and upload that protocol to the Opentrons App.
+The Flex and OT-2 are aware of deck-mounted powered modules when they're attached via a USB connection and when used in an uploaded protocol.
+The robots do not know about unpowered modules until you use one in a protocol and upload it to the Opentrons App.

 Powered modules include the :ref:`Temperature Module <temperature-module>`, :ref:`Magnetic Module <magnetic-module>` (OT-2 only), :ref:`Thermocycler Module <thermocycler-module>`, and :ref:`Heater-Shaker Module <heater-shaker-module>`.
 The 96-well :ref:`Magnetic Block <magnetic-block>` (Flex only) is an unpowered module.

 ..
 Note::

-    Code snippets use alphanumeric Flex deck slot locations (e.g. ``D1``, ``D2``, etc.).
+    Most of the following code examples use alphanumeric Flex deck slot locations (e.g. ``D1``, ``D2``, etc.).
 If you have an OT-2, replace the Flex deck slot coordinate with its OT-2 equivalent.
 For example, Flex slot D1 corresponds to slot 1 on an OT-2.
 See :ref:`deck-slots` for more information.

 ************
 Module Setup